mjo22/cryojax/README.md

 scattering = cs.FourierSliceExtract(config, interpolation_order=1)
 ```

-Here, the 3D scattering potential is stored in `filename` is loaded in fourier-space, and the fourier-slice projection theorem is initialized.
+Here, the 3D scattering potential array is read from `filename`.
+Then, the abstraction of the scattering potential is then loaded in fourier-space into a `FourierVoxelGrid`, and the fourier-slice projection theorem is initialized with `FourierSliceExtract`.
+The scattering potential can be generated with an external program, such as [cisTEM](https://github.com/timothygrant80/cisTEM).

 We can now instantiate the representation of a biological specimen, which also includes a pose.

 ```python
 # First instantiate the pose.
 Translations are in Angstroms, angles are in degrees